intentodemusico/BotnetsHeterogeneas/README.md

 <!-- ## Welcome to GitHub Pages-->
 # BOTNETS - GNU/GPLv3
-## We are two students of UPB Bucaramanga university in Colombia wanting to improve the internet security.
+## We are two students of UPB Bucaramanga university in Colombia wanting to improve the internet security with our high availability botnet.

 ## Working
 ##### There's three kind of node: common, master and slave
 ##### Every node starts as a common node.
 If there's no master one, common node will be the master.
-##### If a node starts an master is alive, but there's no slave; common node will be the slave.
+##### If a node starts and master is alive, but there's no slave; common node will be the slave.
 ##### If a node starts after master and slave are setted up, common will still common until the nodes queue makes it slave or master.

 ##### If master dies, slave will replace it, and next common node in queue will be set up as slave.